Buying real estate in Surabaya?

 Which neighborhoods have the fastest-rising apartment prices in Surabaya in 2026?

-investing in real estate in Surabaya
+real estate market Surabaya

 What extra costs will I pay on top of the apartment price in Surabaya in 2026?